nhm-herpetology/genomic-disparity/Amniote-busco/README.md

 tasmaniandevil_X | 71377400
 zebrafinch_4A	| 19299029

 After bounding the landmark postions have been adjusted to range from 1 to the highest landmark position.
-For example, in the human and horseshoe bat example, the landmarks will look like this:
+For example, in the human and bat comparison, the landmarks will look like this:

 ![human_bat_bounded](https://github.com/nhm-herpetology/genomic-disparity/blob/main/Amniote-busco/human_bat_bounded.jpg)